Jusiik/Product-Configurator-CS50SQL-FinalProject/DESIGN.md

 ## Limitations

+Naturally this a very limited version of a product configurator.
-I would like to still improve the structure of compatibility checks and configurations, as there has to be a more efficient way to achieve that.
+* I would like to still improve the structure of compatibility checks and configurations, as there has to be a more efficient way to achieve that.

-I would like to add more functions or a system regarding rules of the configuration.
+* I would like to add more functions or a system regarding rules of the configuration.

-Also the configuration can't be done on material level as it needs modules to be built with bill of materials.
+* Also the configuration can't be done on material level as it needs modules to be built with bill of materials.
 Is it an advantage or disadvantage, depends a lot on the environment where this would be used.